Fairfax-Falls Church Community Services Board

 What Services Does the MCU Provide?

-• Psychiatric Crisis – evaluation, intervention and treatment planning, including hospitalization, if needed.
+• Risk Evaluation – Evaluation, intervention and treatment planning, including crisis stabilization or hospitalization, if needed.

-• Suicide Survivor – intervention and treatment planning with individuals coping with the completed suicide of a significant other.
+• Suicide/Death Survivor – Acute intervention and support for individuals coping with the completed suicide or unexpected death of a significant other or community member.

-• Substance Abuse Crisis – assessment, intervention and treatment planning when imminent danger is the result of, or exacerbated by, alcohol and drug abuse.
+• Substance Abuse Crisis – Assessment and intervention when imminent danger is the result of, or exacerbated by, alcohol and drug abuse.

-• Trauma and Tragic Event – as available, intervene with individuals and groups exposed to emotionally traumatic events such as natural disasters, mass casualty situations, etc.
+• Trauma, Disaster and Critical Incident Response – With individuals and groups exposed to emotionally traumatic events such as natural disasters, mass casualty situations, etc.

 Making a Referral to MCU

-• The MCU program is located in the Emergency Service at the Bulova Center.
-Referrals are accepted from families, individuals, public agencies and private organizations.
+The MCU program is located in Emergency Services at the Sharon Bulova Center.
+Referrals are accepted by phone or in person from families, individuals, public agencies and private organizations.

 The Sharon Bulova Center for Community Health